arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

     └── repo
 ```

-To start, lets navigate to the home directory with `cd ~`, and create the build directory with `mkdir builds`.
+To start, let's navigate to the home directory with `cd ~`, and create the build directory with `mkdir builds`.

 ### Setup SSH Keys and Foundries API Token